- Manuscript Submission Requirements Checklist

 Document Templates and Format

-Additional generic instructions for submission of manuscripts and Supporting Information are available at the ACS Publishing Center.
-General information on the preparation of manuscripts can also be found in the The ACS Style Guide.
+General information on the preparation of manuscripts may also be found in the ACS Guide to Scholarly Communication.

 Acceptable Software, File Designations, and TeX/LaTeX